anderosnbispos/simple-webapp-colored/README.md

 This is a simple web application using [Python Flask](http://flask.pocoo.org/).

-This is based on a original project [simple-webapp]https://github.com/mmumshad/simple-webapp from [Mumshad Mannambeth](https://www.udemy.com/user/mumshad-mannambeth/) and also in a example code used as example during training lectures.
+This is based on a original project [simple-webapp-color]https://github.com/mmumshad/simple-webapp-color from [Mumshad Mannambeth](https://www.udemy.com/user/mumshad-mannambeth/).

 This is used as final project from [Docker for the Absolute Beginner - Hands On - DevOps]https://www.udemy.com/learn-docker/

+Created as a example to how [dockerizing]https://hub.docker.com/r/andersonbispos/simple-webapp-colored/ a application.

+Previous docker image was created with all steps bellow already done and is ready to running container.

   Below are the steps required to get this working on a base linux system.

   - Install all required dependencies
-  - Install and Configure Database
-  - Start Database Service
   - Install and Configure Web Server
   - Start Web Server